 One of the most commonly asked is whether a breastfeeding mom’s diet affects her infant.

-“The idea that certain foods in a mother’s diet cause gas in her baby is not founded in research,” says Sandra Cole, a registered nurse and clinical supervisor for lactation at Sharp Mary Birch Hospital for Women & Newborns.
+“The idea that certain foods in a mother’s diet cause gas in her baby is not founded in research,” says Jodi Walters, a clinical lead for lactation at Sharp Mary Birch Hospital for Women & Newborns.
 “If certain foods were an overall problem for most babies, we would expect cultures that primarily eat certain foods would have more gassy or fussy babies, but this is just not the case.”

-According to Cole, digestive discomfort or gassiness in babies is primarily due to the baby’s immature digestive system, not mom’s diet.
+According to Jodi, digestive discomfort or gassiness in babies is primarily due to the baby’s immature digestive system, not mom’s diet.
 Most babies’ bodies will naturally handle gas more easily as they grow and increase their activity.

 While individual babies might be sensitive to certain foods, just as individual adults are, there is no way of knowing which baby will be sensitive to a certain food.
 Babies are unique in this regard — what bothers one may not bother another.